zhan1442/Ordering-System/README.md

 # Ordering-System
 The ordering system to streamline the drug ordering process for purdue pharmacy.
-This is the early stage prototype implementing the design for Visual Team to visualize the functionality with the source code.
+This is the prototype ordering web system implementing the design.

 The temporary website is now hosted on the determined EC2 sever, with the link: